kevboutin/affirm/README.md

 ### client_id:

     REQUIRED.
-The client identifier issued to the client during the registration process described by Section 2.2.
+The client identifier issued to the client during the registration process.

 ### client_secret: